inspiringsource/aws-solutions-architect/README.md

 # AWS hosting solutions

-Reviewing AWS hosting solutions for hosting the website.
-The following are the technologies that can be used to support this build:
+Reviewing AWS hosting solutions, these are the essential services to host a website on AWS.
+Some of the services are not mentioned e.g. AWS Route 53, VPC, and IAM...
+We cover these services in the handbook in more detail.

 ## AWS Amplify solution

 AWS Amplify provides a complete backend and frontend cloud development platform with powerful tools for app development, including continuous integration and delivery.